-Home » Snacks » Chocolate Swirl Japanese-Style Cheesecake
+Home » Snacks » Chocolate Swirl Japanese Cheesecake

-If the viral no-bake Japanese cheesecake caught your attention but you wanted something a little more dessert-leaning, this chocolate swirl version is the one.
+If the viral Japanese cheesecake caught your attention but you wanted something a little more dessert-leaning, this chocolate swirl Japanese cheesecake is the one.

 • No baking required